High-Dimensional Joint Estimation of Multiple Directed Gaussian Graphical Models: Consistency guarantees

-\begin{remark}[Consistency of jointGES] In the low-dimensional setting, by choosing $\lambda_1^2 = \sum_{k=1}^K w_k \frac{\log n_k}{2n_k}$ and assuming faithfulness, it follows from~\cite{chickering2002optimal} that the first step in Algorithm~\ref{alg:jointl0} is guaranteed to recover the true Markov equivalence class of $\G_0^\un$, denoted by $\M(\G_0^\un)$, in the limit of large data.
-This allows us to recover $\{\G_0^{(k)}\}_{k=1}^K$ by successively considering all DAGs in $\M(\G_0^\un)$ as inputs to the second step of Algorithm~\ref{alg:jointl0}, and then selecting the DAG $\G^\un \in \M(\G_0^\un)$ whose output from step 2 is the sparsest.
-For the high-dimensional setting, as even the global optimum of~\eqref{obj:jointl0} is not guaranteed to recover the true $\G_0^\un$ (cf. Theorems~\ref{thm:l0} and~\ref{thm:relax}), jointGES is not consistent in general.
+This allows us to recover $\{\M(\G_0^{(k)})\}_{k=1}^K$ by successively considering all DAGs in $\hat{\M}$ as inputs to the second step of Algorithm~\ref{alg:jointl0}, and selecting the DAG $\hat{\G}^\un \in \hat{\M}$ whose output $\{\hat{\G}^{(k)}\}_{k=1}^K$ from step 2 is the sparsest.
+Then the MECs $\{\M(\hat{\G}^{(k)})\}_{k=1}^K$ produced from step 2 asymptotically coincide with $\{\M(\G_0^{(k)})\}_{k=1}^K$.
+Note that no matter which MEC is chosen from the set $\M^*$, by doing edge reductions in step~2, the final result is always guaranteed to asymptotically converge to $\{\M(\G_0^{(k)})\}_{k=1}^K$.
+In Example~\ref{ex:jointges}, we show how Algorithm~\ref{alg:jointl0} works for a particular 3-node instance.
+In the high-dimensional setting, where even the global optimum of~\eqref{obj:jointl0} is not guaranteed to recover the true $\G_0^\un$ (cf. Theorems~\ref{thm:l0} and~\ref{thm:relax}), jointGES is in general not consistent.
 Recently, Maathuis et al.~\cite{nandy2015high} showed consistency of GES for single DAG estimation in the high-dimensional setting under more restrictive assumptions than the ones considered here.
 Although of potential interest, further strengthening the presented conditions to guarantee consistency of jointGES also in the high-dimensional setting is not pursued in the current paper. \end{remark}

+\begin{example} We present an example to illustrate how the output from Algorithm~\ref{alg:jointl0} works in the low-dimensional regime.
+Consider the setting where we have data collected from two causal DAG models on 3 nodes, namely $1 \rightarrow 2$ and $2 \leftarrow 3$.
+In the first step, Algorithm~\ref{alg:jointl0} will produce either the PDAG $1 \rightarrow 2 \leftarrow 3$ or $1 - 2 - 3$.
+Then, no matter which of the two PDAGs is learned in the first step, by taking it to Step~2, it is guaranteed to asymptotically converge to the desired output $1 \to 2$ (or $1 \leftarrow 2$) as well as $2 \to 3$ (or $2 \leftarrow 3$), of which the MECs are $1 - 2$ and $2 - 3$, respectively. \end{example}